endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `sound`: a path to a sound, relative to the "sounds" folder, and not including the extension or the loop specifier (e.g. "laser", not "sounds/laser~.wav").
 The sound file must be a mono (not stereo) WAV file with 16-bit, 44100 Hz encoding.
 * `ammo`: if specified, an outfit which provides ammunition for this weapon.
 Each time it is fired, one outfit of that type is removed from your ship.
 * `icon`: for secondary weapons, the icon that will be shown along with this weapon's ammunition count.
-* `fire effect`: an "effect" object that will be created when this weapon fires (such as a smoke cloud from a missile launch).
+* `fire effect`: an [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) object that will be created when this weapon fires (such as a smoke cloud from a missile launch).
 You can specify a number to create more than one instance of the effect.
-* `live effect`: an effect object that will be created while the projectile is in flight.
+* `live effect`: an [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) object that will be created while the projectile is in flight.
 You can specify the number of times this effect will be created, on average, during the projectile's lifetime. **(v.
 0.9.0)**
-* `hit effect`: an "effect" object to be created when this projectile hits something.
+* `hit effect`: an [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) object to be created when this projectile hits something.
 You can specify a number to create more than one instance of the effect.
 You can also specify multiple different hit effects.
-* `die effect`: an "effect" object to be created if this projectile reaches the end of its lifetime without hitting anything.
+* `die effect`: an [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) object to be created if this projectile reaches the end of its lifetime without hitting anything.
 * `submunition`: if the projectile reaches its end of life, create a new set of projectiles based on the given weapon outfit.
 * `stream`: this tag makes a weapon fire in "stream" mode (multiple copies of this weapon take turns firing) even if it is susceptible to anti-missile. **(v.
 0.9.0)**
 * `cluster`: this tag makes a weapon fire in "cluster" mode (all copies of the weapon fire at the same time, rather than alternating). **(v.
 0.9.0)**